microsoft/Windows-driver-samples/audio/sysvad/README.md

 #### Single INF files

-TabletAudioSample also contains an INF file, tabletaudiosample.inf, which install the sample driver using just one, large and complex INF file.
+TabletAudioSample also contains an INF file, tabletaudiosample.inf, which install the sample driver using a single INF file.

-Going forward, the componentized INFs are preferred over the previous single INF files that included code for all scenarios and configurations.
+Componentized driver packages are required since Windows 10 1809 release.
 However, for backward compatibility, instructions on how to install the TabletAudioSample.inf are provided below.

 On the target computer, open a Command Prompt window as Administrator.
 Navigate to your driver package folder, and enter the following command: